 Ruling elders, together with teaching elders, provide leadership in government and discipline and have responsibility for the common life of WPC, the church-at-large and ecumenical relationships.
 Teaching and ruling elders serve faithfully as members of session and committees of the session.

 The session is responsible for the worship, Christian education, mission, government and financial affairs of the congregation.
 The session establishes committees as necessary to support mission of the church and to maintain the church property in good order.
+Each year, the head of staff assigns ruling elders to serve as members and chairs of committees.

-The session approves staff positions for all program staff, support staff and interim ministers.
-The session reviews and approves position descriptions prior to the hire of new personnel in these positions.
-The session is responsible for filling these positions through its personnel committee.
+The session is responsible for: creating positions for all program staff and support staff; developing position descriptions for these positions; and, filling these staff positions..

 Stated meetings of the session are held at least once each quarter annual period.
 A quorum consists of the moderator and fifty percent (50%) of the ruling elders.
 There is no provision for voting by proxy.